 - parts networks that support the product: online, by phone, local dealer, etc.

 - Owner Reviews: There are many types of reviews and it’s hard to sort them out.
-You will find paid reviews, disgruntled owners, poor assembly by the retailer, etc. Some retailers use aggregate reviews where the reviews you are reading ar for different mowers and come from different sources.
+You will find paid reviews, disgruntled owners, poor assembly by the retailer, etc. Some retailers use aggregate reviews where the reviews you are reading are for different mowers and come from many different sources.
+In other words, a small issue (one to two people who write bad reviews on multiple sites) is aggravated by the aggregate reviews.

 - The reputation of the brand today.
 A few brands have come a long way in the last few years for quality, dealer support, and owner loyalty.
+For example, Cub Cadet.
 A few have gotten much worse.

 The best zero turn mower for you will be the one with friendly local service and parts availability.